-Why change your business structure
+Why change your business structure?

 When you started your business, you chose the structure that was best suited to your situation and ambitions.
 But when circumstances change, a different legal structure may be a better fit.
 The main reasons to change are liability, taxes and working with partners.
 In business structures without a legal personality (Sole proprietor, General partnership, Professional partnership, Limited partnership), the owners are all personally liable.
-And the tax rates and types of tax differ per business structure.
+The tax rates and types of tax also differ per business structure.
 Some examples:

 • You are registered as a sole proprietor.
 After some years the business is expanding.
 More money is involved and therefore more risk.
-As a sole proprietor you are personally liable for the company’s finances and debts.
+As a sole proprietor, you are personally liable for the company’s finances and debts.
 Also, you pay income tax on your sole proprietorship's profits.
 Changing the legal form to a private limited company (bv) means the company is liable.
 And the bv corporate income tax rate is lower than the highest scale of income tax.

 • You want to work together with others and be equal partners.
 You could change your legal form to a general partnership (vof), or if it concerns a specific profession, to a professional partnership (maatschap).